webtempest/meteor-accounts-ui-bootstrap-3/README.md

 Localization
 -------------

-The default language is English, but this package also comes with Spanish, Catalan, French and German translations built in.
-If you want to change the language run the following on the client:
+The default language is English, but this package also comes with Spanish, Catalan, French, German and Italian translations built in.
+If you want to change the language run one of the following on the client:

 ```javascript
 accountsUIBootstrap3.setLanguage('es'); // for Spanish